Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Genesis 6:14

 The second occurrence took place when the Israelites were slaves in Egypt and began to increase in number.
 Pharaoh sought to kill the Hebrew baby boys in Egypt.
-In order to save her son's life, Moses' mother Jochebed made an ark of bulrushes to save him.
-I,n Hebrew this is the same word that is used for the ark of Noah.
+To save her son's life, Moses' mother, Jochebed, made an ark of bulrushes to save him.
+In Hebrew, this is the same word that is used for the ark of Noah.
 This ark too was "covered" in pitch like Noah's ark ("kaphar" כָּפַר) both within and without.

-In Noah's case, the pitch covered the contents of the sacred space inside the vessel preserving the lives that were in it, as was the same with the vessel Moses was placed in.
+In Noah's case, the pitch covered the sacred space's contents inside the vessel, preserving the lives in it, as was the same as the vessel in which Moses was placed.
 These connect us with the purpose of the ark-cover of the tabernacle structure of protecting its living contents.

-We see the seed for this pattern of "covering", in the sense of guarding a sacred space that contained life, developed in the very first chapters of Genesis with the incident of the first sin that was committed in the garden.
+We see the seed for this pattern of "covering," in the sense of guarding a sacred space that contained life, developed in the very first chapters of Genesis with the incident of the first sin committed in the garden.

 — Genesis 3:23-24

-Just as cherubim guarded the way to the tree of life after the fall so were they displayed as the guardians of God's holiness and life in the Tabernacle.
+Just as cherubim guarded the way to the tree of life after the fall, so they were also displayed as the guardians of God's lifegiving holiness in the Tabernacle.

-The Cherubim were a part of the cover of the ark containing all representations of God's living Word.
+The Cherubim were a part of the ark's cover containing all representations of God's living Word.